 Kia Ora – Welcome to New Zealand

-Flying into Wellington’s airport you see this little green dot appear out of the ocean and as you get closer you notice all the tiny little white dots on the landscape.
-As the plane prepares to land you realize yep those are sheep, lots and lots of sheep.
-On board the plane the New Zealanders themselves are gearing up to get home, putting on their hiking boots, even babies have hiking boots in New Zealand.
-If you are lucky you will get chatting with some of the passengers and learn all their favourite places in Wellington.
+Flying into Wellington’s airport you see this little green dot appear out of the ocean and as you get closer, you notice all the tiny little white dots on the landscape.
+As the plane prepares to land, you realize yep those are sheep, lots and lots of sheep.
+Onboard the plane the New Zealanders themselves are gearing up to get home, putting on their hiking boots, even babies have hiking boots in New Zealand.
+If you are lucky, you will get chatting with some of the passengers and learn all their favourite places in Wellington.

 New Zealand is a pretty safe place for tourists but it isn’t free of crime, like any other destination if you take precautions and keep aware you will be perfectly safe.
-Arriving at Wellington Airport it is around a 40 minute drive into the City.
+Arriving at Wellington Airport it is around a 40-minute drive into the City.
 The best way to get into town is by using the Airport Flyer shuttles which run around every 20 minutes.
-Driving in Wellington can be very tricky, they do drive on the left and the system of one way streets can be difficult to navigate, public transportation and walking are your best bet.
+Driving in Wellington can be very tricky, they do drive on the left and the system of one-way streets can be difficult to navigate, public transportation and walking are your best bet.
 Keep in mind Wellington is also a very windy city and depending on what time of year you arrive it can be very wet and cold.

 The centre of the City has a vibrant coffee house and bar scene.
 Wellington is renowned for it s fantastic restaurants and has more cafes, restaurants and bars than New York City.
 Cuba Street is the hip place to be in Wellington, designated a historic centre in 1995 Cuba Street is full of restaurants, vintage clothing shops, busking and street art.
 You will always feel safe in the area as there is a good police prescience but like anywhere else with crowds keep an eye on your belongings and don’t leave phones or cameras on the table unattended.

 Not to be missed in Wellington is of course Middle Earth.
-From Wellington you can check out the variety of Middle Earth Tours and attractions, see the film sites, and visit the Wellington i-SITE Visitor Centre to pick up a map of the middle of Middle Earth.
-Go and check out the Weta Cave which features movie props, collectibles and artwork, and for lunch or dinner you can find the restaurants and cafes that became the favourite of all the Lord of the Rings cast and crew members.
+From Wellington, you can check out the variety of Middle Earth Tours and attractions, see the film sites, and visit the Wellington i-SITE Visitor Centre to pick up a map of the middle of Middle Earth.
+Go and check out the Weta Cave which features movie props, collectables and artwork, and for lunch or dinner, you can find the restaurants and cafes that became the favourite of all the Lord of the Rings cast and crew members.